sagarpatel288/kotlinDSAWithIntellijIdea/docs/dataStructures/module01/section03trees/trees.md

 ```

 * Multiple root nodes form a forest, where each root node represents an individual tree.
-* A forest is a collection of multiple trees.
+* A forest is a collection of multiple disjoint trees.

 ## Tree Definition